-Joint Doctor of Pharmacy and Master of Business Administration
+Dual Doctor of Pharmacy and Master of Business Administration

-The College of Pharmacy and College of Business at Idaho State University offer a joint PharmD/MBA program for students interested in earning both degrees.
+The College of Pharmacy and College of Business at Idaho State University offer a dual PharmD/MBA program for students interested in earning both degrees.
 Students complete the traditional PharmD and MBA degree programs with some courses from each program counting towards degree requirements of the other program.
-Plans of study will differ from student to student; however, it is possible for students to complete the MBA degree by the time they complete their PharmD degree.
+Plans of study will differ from student to student; however, it is possible for students to complete the MBA degree by the time they complete the PharmD degree.

 Students are encouraged to consider this dual degree program as early as possible and should consider completing the following during their pre-pharmacy coursework: